tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### 16. Instructor Do: Word Cloud (10 min)

 Frequency analysis is a useful technique, but counts of words or ngrams are difficult and boring to read through for an audience.
-If only there was a visualization that can achieve the same purpose, but with some color and flair.
+If _only_ there was a visualization that could achieve the same purpose, but with some colour and flair.
 Enter the word clouds!
-These visualizations are now pretty common and get their share of flack for not being the most rigorous of methods for visualizing text frequency, but there are still few better alternatives for quickly and viscerally summarizing a text.
+These visualizations are pretty commonplace, and while they get some flak for lacking methological rigor when it comes to visualizing text frequency, there are few better alternatives for efficiently summarizing text.

 **Files:**

 [wordcloud.ipynb](Activities/09-Ins_Word_Cloud/Solved/wordcloud.ipynb)

 First, we need to import the word cloud library, which will do most of the heavy lifting for this activity.
-Note that we also import matplotlib's pyplot module; although we won't be using pyplot substantively, because the word cloud library is built on top of the matplotlib library, there are some useful matplotlib functions that we can use to create our word cloud.
+Note that we also import matplotlib's pyplot module; although we won't use pyplot substantively, because the word cloud library is built on top of the matplotlib library, there are some useful matplotlib functions that we can use to create our word cloud.

 We can copy most of the preprocessing code from previous activities.
 Alert students to one small but important change—whereas before we were returning a list of words, this time, we want to return one string instead.
-So, as the last step, we use a join to create that string.
+So as the last step, we use a join to create that string.
 We still want to lemmatize and stopword, so word tokenizing is necessary as an intermediate step.
-But, since the word cloud function takes only a single string as an argument, we must join these words back together in the preprocessing function.
+But since the word cloud function only takes a single string as an argument, we must join these words back together in the preprocessing function.

 ```python
 def process_text(doc):